 - 1. The Principal contractor must provide a detailed programme that includes the issuing, maintenance and replacement of PPE for all his employees and appointed contractors on site. - 2.
 All contractors shall comply with the requirements of GSR 2 of the OHS Act. - 3.
 The risk based PPE matrix must be compiled detailing the types of PPE that is required to be issued to employees performing the respective tasks. - 4.
-Where there are unusual instances where particular activities require additional type of PPE, then a risk assessment must be conducted where such PPE requirements will be identified and the issuing be carried out.

-5. All contractors shall ensure that their visitors wear and use the correct PPE whilst on worksites.

-6. Where PPE is required and visitors are not in possession of, then it is the individual contractor's responsibility to provide the PPE.
+Where there are unusual instances where particular activities require additional type of PPE, then a risk assessment must be conducted where such PPE requirements will be identified and the issuing be carried out. - 5.
+All contractors shall ensure that their visitors wear and use the correct PPE whilst on worksites. - 6.
+Where PPE is required and visitors are not in possession of, then it is the individual contractor's responsibility to provide the PPE. - 7.
+All PPE purchased and used by all contractor employees including visitors must comply with the relevant SANS standards. - 8.
+Where deemed as a requirement, then high visibility vests shall be worn.